digitalistbesser/scaladiff/README.md

 The diff and patch implementations work on `Seq`.
 To use the algorithms with custom data structures an implicit conversion that converts the data into a `Seq` must be specified when a diff algorithm is instantiated.
 A corresponding patch algorithm furthermore needs an implicit `scala.collections.mutable.Builder` instance for the data type.

 #### Diffs for Strings
-Scaladiff provides implicit conversions that enable diffing and patching of Strings that are treated as `Seq[Char]`.
+Scaladiff provides implicit conversions that enable diffing and patching of strings that are treated as `Seq[Char]`.
 ```
 scala> import de.digitalistbesser.diff.default._
 import de.digitalistbesser.diff.default._